FrankFlitton/Personal-Website/content/pages/home.md

 data: 123
 ---

-In my view, exceptional software parallels a fine guitar: intuitively usable, aesthetically pleasing, and empowering users to create remarkable outcomes.
-My journey in technology began in the music industry, where I honed my skills in developing music plugins, creating websites, and designing album artwork.
-Recognizing the pivotal role of User Experience (UX) in software excellence, I pursued design education to master scalable communication systems, concurrently enhancing my coding expertise.
+I believe exceptional software is like a finely crafted instrument—intuitive, visually appealing, and capable of empowering users to achieve great results.
+My tech journey began in the music industry, where I developed music plugins, built websites, and designed album artwork.
+Realizing the importance of User Experience (UX) in creating impactful software, I focused on mastering scalable HCI UI/UX systems while deepening my software engineering expertise.

-My career has spanned a range of projects, including the crucible of leading digital campaigns in advertising, creating educational materials for the University of Waterloo, and full stack APIs, React, and iOS applications.
-My tenure at Google as a UX Engineer and at TD Bank have enriched my understanding of how technology can address business challenges.
+Over the course of my career, I’ve led engineering teams in both startups and large enterprises, building everything from full-stack web applications to AI-driven systems and cloud infrastructure.
+My work spans industries and technologies, including AI/ML tools, scalable web platforms, and data-driven solutions for global users.

-I have led software engineering teams in both startups and large enterprises, focusing on delivering comprehensive full-stack products.
-This includes expertise in front-end, back-end, database management, and cloud-based infrastructures.
-My skills extend to prototyping cross-platform applications for iOS and Android and integrating AI models into web APIs.
+I’ve had the privilege of working at Google, TD Bank, and leading AI companies, where I’ve tackled complex challenges in web-centric architectures, big data processing, and full-stack development.
+Whether building robust APIs, architecting cloud-native solutions, or integrating AI models into scalable products, I’m driven by the opportunity to turn complex problems into elegant, scalable software solutions.

-My passion for audio production software and developing custom design operations tools (like Figma plugins, Chrome extensions, and Python scripts) continues to drive my interest in managing large UI/UX projects.
+Now, I’m focused on delivering high-impact software that drives innovation, reduces complexity, and scales to meet the needs of global businesses.